MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

    > **Note**: A registration token is required to authorize a host to join the pool.
 The value of token's expiration date must be between one hour and one month from the current date and time.

-1. Within the Remote Desktop session to **az140-dc-vm11**, start Internet Explorer and navigate to the [Azure portal](https://portal.azure.com).
+1. Within the Remote Desktop session to **az140-dc-vm11**, start Microsoft Edge and navigate to the [Azure portal](https://portal.azure.com).
 If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
 1. Within the Remote Desktop session to **az140-dc-vm11**, in the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page to search for and navigate to **Virtual networks** and, on the **Virtual networks** blade, select **az140-adds-vnet11**.
 1. On the **az140-adds-vnet11** blade, select **Subnets**, on the **Subnets** blade, select **+ Subnet**, on the **Add subnet** blade, specify the following settings (leave all other settings with their default values) and click **Save**: